anmalkov/custom-authorization/README.md

 Let's look at the flow:

-1. Unauthenticated user is redirected to Identity Provider (for example - Azure AD) where he logs-in
+1. Unauthenticated users are redirected to Identity Provider (for example - Azure AD) where they logs-in
 2. Identity Provider issues a token and return it to a user's browser
-3. The browser uses this token to access an application
+3. A user uses this token to access an application
-4. The standard Authentication middleware validates the presented token and initializes User.Identity object that contains all the inforamtion about a user (including user's groups as well)
+4. The standard Authentication middleware validates the presented token and initializes User.Identity object that contains all the claims provided in the token (including user's groups as well)
-5. The custom middleware `InjectRolesMiddleware`, injected after the Authentication middleware and before the Authorization middleware, calls the service to get the users's role
+5. The custom middleware `InjectRolesMiddleware`, injected after the Authentication middleware and before the Authorization middleware, calls the internal service `AuthorizationService` to get the user's roles
-6. The service `AuthorizationService` implements the business logic to get roles for the current user.
-To get the roles for the user, it can use external storage (like SQL or NoSQL databases), internal storage (like files or memory) or external service (available via HTTP).
+6. The service `AuthorizationService` implements the business logic to get roles for the current user for the current request.
+To get the roles for the user, it can use external storage (like SQL or NoSQL databases), internal storage (like files or memory), internal or external service (available via HTTP).
-7. The service returns the user's roles which will be injected, by the `InjectRolesMiddleware`, into the User.Identity object as the role claims
+7. The service returns the user's roles which will be injected by the `InjectRolesMiddleware` into the User.Identity object as the role claims
-8. The standard Authorization middleware will use (by default) these injected roles to authorize or deny access
+8. The standard Authorization middleware will use (by default) these injected roles to make a desision to authorize an access and continue to run until the request is dispatched to the code at the requested endpoint or to deny access and stop the request immediately.

 ## The code

 You can find multiple projects within [src](./src) folder.
+These projects correspond to different types of .NET applications.

 ### [Api.Minimal](./src/Api.Minimal)
 This project shows implementation of this solution for the ASP.NET WebAPI application that is built using Minimal API.